microsoft/onnxruntime/docs/reference/ort-format-models.md

 pip install onnxruntime==1.7.2
 ```

-If you are using the `master` branch in the git repository you should use the nightly ONNX Runtime python package
+If you are using the `main` branch in the git repository you should use the nightly ONNX Runtime python package:

 ```bash
 pip install -U -i https://test.pypi.org/simple/ ort-nightly